France's citizen climate assembly: a failed experiment? | DW | 16.02.2021

 Roggemann said yes.
 She and 149 other randomly selected French citizens hammered out far-reaching changes in transport, commercial and industrial sectors for a climate bill aimed at slashing the country's emissions by 40%.

 Yet before the bill has even reached parliament for debate, Roggeman and others are deflated.
-President Emmanuelle Macron had promised to submit the convention's "unfiltered" proposals to either parliament or a referendum.
+President Emmanuel Macron had promised to submit the convention's "unfiltered" proposals to either parliament or a referendum.

 Instead, parliament is to debate a climate bill that includes fewer than half the convention's proposals.